cathay4t/blog/content/posts/ipv6_autoconf_in_linux.md

 ### Server side configuration: dnsmasq

-The `dnsmasq` project provide IPv6-RA and DHCPv6 with simple configuration for common use cases.
+The `dnsmasq` project provides IPv6-RA and DHCPv6 with simple configuration for common use cases.

 For more detail, please refer to manpage of `dnsmasq`.